 alias cda='cd /floyda' alias cdb='cd /floydb' alias back='cd $OLDPWD'

-I'll skip to the last one now, which tells the shell to read (for that it uses source) the file $DEBCONF_DIR/bash_profile.
+The last one tells the shell to read (for that it uses source) the file $DEBCONF_DIR/bash_profile.
 This is just an example which I use on my computer, you may want to use here alias src='source ~/.bashrc'.
 This is useful to source again (read below) your ~/.bashrc file whenever you modify it.

 Keep in mind that these are just examples, you can create your own aliases to virtually any commands.
-After you're done, save the file (Ctrl+O in Nano) and proceed to the next step.
+After you're done, save the file (Ctrl+O in Nano followed by Ctrl+X to quit it) and proceed to the next step.

 OK, I Added the Aliases, Now What?